What’s the best treatment for dark circles under eyes?

 - Skinceuticals CE Ferulic ($166.00): available at Dermstore and Skinstore

 SHOP BEST ANTIOXIDANTS SERUMS & SUNSCREENS

-Saggy skin can cast shadows underneath your eyes, making dark circles look worse.
+Saggy skin casts shadows underneath your eyes, making dark circles look worse.
 Ugh.

 What’s the best treatment for dark circles caused by saggy skin?

-Did you know that lack of sleep causes skin to be paler?
-And, yep you guessed it, that makes those blood vessels under your eyes more visible, too.
+Believe it or not, lack of sleep causes skin to be paler.
+You guessed it, that makes those blood vessels under your eyes more visible, too.

 What’s the best treatment for dark circles caused by lack of sleep?

 Get your beauty sleep.
 At least 8 hours a night.
 I’m not joking.
 You can buy all the eye creams in the world but if you don’t get some proper rest, your dark circles are never going to disappear.